quocduyenanhnguyen/California-Gas-Prices/SQL queries and explanation of output.md

 #### Output
 ![Screen Shot 2024-06-12 at 9 37 45 PM](https://github.com/quocduyenanhnguyen/California-Gas-Prices/assets/92205707/aea43776-2453-45a4-afb3-02fe7a01b12a)

--> The price went up and down quite frequently, which see its peak on Jun 9 at 3:00 PM (it went down by 6.5%, I wish it stayed this way for long)
+-> The price went up and down quite frequently, which see its peak on Jun 9 at 3:00 PM (it went down by 6.5%)

 # average price difference
 ```